eupraxialabs/sakai-codefresh/README.md

 		* PROPERTIES_FILE=local.properties - To add properties in this file
 		* SAKAI_TAG=11.3_experimental - Any name you want to use to tag the new image
 		* SKIP_LAUNCH=true - Do not run the image, just build it.
+	* You can create multiple pipelines to build different Sakai images.
+		* Create pipeline and set environment variables